Written by Allen Crowely

 “This, my friends, is a working prototype of what will become Mars’s first home-made rifle.”

 Ms. Liebenow stood.
 The room became silent.
+She was now only heard by Lincoln.
 “Lincoln, you told me that you had a product that you could patent, that could demonstrate several principles of physics, and you said there could possibly be a large market on Mars.
 What you did not say, is that your product was a gun.
-Have you considered this?
-That guns are prohibited on Mars?”
+Have you considered that guns are prohibited on Mars, not to mention in schools.”

 “Rifle, to be exact, ma’am.
 And yes, I had considered this.
 But I also considered that the laws might change if the circumstances warranted it.”